After air crash, Pakistan fights over legacy of rock star-turned-cleric

 Melding new wave, rock and pop, Vital Signs blazed a trail for musicians in Pakistan as it emerged from 11 years under military ruler Zia-ul-Haq.

-Many say Pakistan's lurch towards Islamic conservatism began under Zia's programme of "Islamisation", which banned most music performances and encouraged strict conservative values.
+Many say Pakistan's lurch towards Islamic conservatism began under Zia's program of "Islamisation", which banned most music performances and encouraged strict conservative values.

 Back then, Vital Signs soulful songs about love, heartbreak and disillusionment were deeply subversive.
 After Zia's death in 1988, the group's popularity sky-rocketed.